Inferno

 “History passes on, from one turmoil, from one catastrophe to the next, with brief intervals of happiness, little islands which it spares for a time, until they too are engulfed.
 All in all — as Max Weber put it — a road paved by the devil with demolished values. … Once again we are faced with the question is it God or the devil who governs the world?
 And though we may believe that ultimately the devil is in the service of God, there is no proof of it.” — Karl Jaspers

-We are given to ourselves in our freedom along with the compass of conscience that shows the Path of truth, freedom, love and beauty.
+We are gifted to ourselves in our freedom along with the compass of conscience that shows the Path of truth, freedom, love and beauty.
 As we observe ourselves and other sentient beings, we discover that it is the same compass that is given to all of us in the same universal form, differs only our ability to see this compass and follow the Path it shows.
-We can leave it unnoticed, we can ignore it, we can reject it and even choose the opposite path; it is a road sign at every crossroads of our “here and now” that shows the Path that we are free to choose as our own path or reject as alien, preferring the “do what you please” principle of conscienceless arbitrariness to freedom self-restrained by conscience.
+We can leave it unnoticed, we can ignore it, we can reject it and even choose the opposite path; it is a road sign at every crossroads of our “here and now” that shows the Path that we are free to choose as our own path or to reject as alien, preferring the “do what you please” principle of conscienceless arbitrariness to freedom self-restrained by the call of conscience.

 “Guidance through Transcendence is different from any guidance in the world, for God’s guidance is of only one kind.
 It is given through freedom itself.” — Karl Jaspers